This Vegan Bang Bang Tofu is a flavor bomb. Slightly spicy, perfectly creamy & totally tasty. Serve over hot rice for a tasty vegan dinner!

 - 1 package extra firm tofu

-- 1 tablespoon olive oil
+- 1 tbsp olive oil

-- 1 tablespoon low sodium soy sauce
+- 1 tbsp low sodium soy sauce

-- 1 tablespoon corn starch
+- 1 tbsp corn starch

-- 1 teaspoon white pepper
+- 1 tsp white pepper

-- ¼ cup vegan mayo
+- 1/4 cup vegan mayo

-- 2-3 tablespoon sriracha to taste
+- 2-3 tbsp sriracha to taste

-- 1 tablespoon rice wine vinegar
+- 1 tbsp rice wine vinegar

 - rice, green onions, sesame seeds for serving